J&M Products – 1999-2004 Ford Mustang Street/Race Weight Jack Rear Lower Control Arms – Red

-The control arm bushings found in the Mustang automobiles can have a significant impact on the vehicles ride, comfort, handling, acceleration, noise and vibration.
+Control arm bushings found in the Mustang automobiles can have a significant impact on the vehicle’s ride, comfort, handling, acceleration, noise and vibration.
 When the car leans (i.e., rolls) in a turn, one side of the chassis moves upward relative to the rear axle, the other side moves downward, and the control arms must twist to allow for the axle to articulate.
 This causes the control arm bushings to bind.
 If this bind becomes excessive, it will raise the rear wheel rate and produce sudden, uncontrolled, undesirable changes in handling (e.g., snap oversteer).
+Lower Control Arms Rear Adjustable Mustang.

 It has become common practice to replace the stock rubber control arm bushings with solid or two piece polyurethane bushings to resolve the shortcomings of the soft rubber bushings.
 Hard polyurethane bushings eliminate wheel hop, reduce axle deflection, and improve rear straight line grip.
 However, the downside of common aftermarket bushings such as delrin, steel, stiffer rubber, solid or two piece polyurethane bushings is they prevent the necessary movement of the control arms during body roll, which in turn produces significant binding in the suspension when the vehicle is cornering.
 The polyurethane bushings also place unnecessary high stresses on the torque boxes, which are the attachment points for the control arms to the chassis.
 Standard aftermarket control arms do not allow for rotation of the control arm during cornering because of the stiffness of the bushings.
-Available Black and Red Powdercoated finish
+These Lower Control Arms Rear Adjustable Mustang offer many advantages ovrer other available products that do not incorporate all these design features.
+The bearing liner is attached with a thin sintered bronze wire net impregnated with PTFE powder, the same as utilized on modern long lasting automotive ball joints.
+Available in Black and Red Powdercoated finish

-We at J&M Products designed and built a tubular Lower Street Control Arms Weight Jack Adjustable control arm which will eliminate the unwanted uncontrolled control arm flex.
+We at J&M Products designed and built Lower Control Arms Rear Adjustable Mustang a tubular lower control arm which will eliminate the unwanted uncontrolled control arm flex.
 Round tubing is harder to work with but has many other advantages over square or rectangular tubing.
 It is stronger in bending, torsion, and also lighter than square or rectangular tubing.

 - 52100 heat treated steel/hard chrome plated ball